postgrespro/pg_probackup/Documentation.md

 Once the backup catalog is initialized and a new backup instance is added, you can use the pg_probackup.conf configuration file located in the backups/instance_name directory to fine-tune pg_probackup configuration.

-Since pg_probackup uses a regular PostgreSQL connection and, for STREAM backups, the replication protocol, pg_probackup `backup` and `checkdb` commands require connection options.
-To avoid specifying these options each time on the command line, you can set them in the pg_probackup.conf configuration file using the *set-config* command.
+For example, `backup` and `checkdb` commands uses a regular PostgreSQL connection.
+To avoid specifying these options each time on the command line, you can set them in the pg_probackup.conf configuration file using the `set-config` command.

 Initially, pg_probackup.conf contains the following settings:
 - PGDATA — the path to the data directory of the cluster to back up.
 - system-identifier — the unique identifier of the PostgreSQL instance.

-Additionally, you can define connection, retention, logging, and replica settings using the set-config command:
+Additionally, you can define remote, retention, logging and compression settings using the `set-config` command:

-    pg_probackup set-config -B backup_dir --instance instance_name --external-dirs=external_directory_path [connection_options] [retention_options] [logging_options] [replica_options]
+    pg_probackup set-config -B backup_dir --instance instance_name --external-dirs=external_directory_path [remote_options] [connection_options] [retention_options] [logging_options]

 To view the current settings, run the following command: